 If you are a Lowe's customer I would strongly think twice before shopping and buying any products from their store especially from the Howell Michigan store.
 The store manager will not address any issues and just hides from trying to solve any customer issues.

-Review about: Husqvarna Lgt2654 Lawn Tractor.
+Product or Service Mentioned: Husqvarna Lgt2654 Lawn Tractor.

 Reason of review: Bad quality.